Healing Your Soul From Calvinism's Damage

 Resist the urges to do these things.
 Don't jump from the frying pan into the fire.
 Don't rush from one bad church/theology to another.
 You'll just compound the heartache.

-Instead, even if you're checking out new churches in the meantime, spend your time getting to know God's Word well, without other people's interpretations of it, before seeking out a new theology to cling to.
+And so before seeking out a new theology to cling to or identify with - and even if you're checking out new churches in the meantime - spend lots of time getting to know God's Word well, on your own, without other people's interpretations of it.

-If you didn't know God's Word well enough to avoid Calvinism the last time, what makes you think you'll be able to avoid a different but equally destructive theology this time?
+If you didn't know God's Word well enough to avoid Calvinism the last time, you may not be able to avoid a different but equally destructive theology this time, unless you learn God's Word well for yourself.

-Focus primarily on getting to know God and His Truth well, on fanning the dying embers of your faith and your joy/peace/security in Christ, before worrying about finding a new church to join or theology to ascribe to.
-(Plus, the closer you get to God and His truth, the easier it will be for Him to help lead you to the right church when it's time.)
+Before worrying about finding a new "-ism" or maybe even a new church, focus primarily on getting to know God and His Truth well and on fanning the dying embers of your faith and your joy/peace/security in Christ.
+(Plus, the closer you get to God and His truth, the more discerning you'll be and the easier it will be for Him to lead you to the right church when it's time.)

 If Calvinism is a false gospel (and I think it is) - if it's an attack on God's truth and character and Jesus's sacrifice and people's faith (and I think it is) - then this is more than just human error.
 It's demonic lies and schemes, a satanic attack on God's truth, on the gospel.
 It's spiritual warfare.
 And so be prepared, and treat it as such.